What Do Seventh-day Adventists Believe About the Prophetic Gift?

 Knowing the biblical importance of the spiritual gift of prophecy, Adventists approach this subject with solemn caution, as well as honor and joy that comes from witnessing the work of the Holy Spirit in another human being.

-Recognizing evidence for the “spirit of prophecy” in White and her writings is why her influence and guidance has been so integral to the growth and development of the Adventist Church.
+Recognizing evidence for the “spirit of prophecy” in Ellen White and her writings is why her influence and guidance has been so integral to the growth and development of the Adventist church.

 As you go through your own life, learning more about the Bible and growing closer to Jesus, you never know what kind of people you will meet, what kinds of things you’ll see, or what kind of messages you will hear.